Delveuser/geohazard_group_members/README.md

 ### 2. Add a Card to `index.html`

 Paste the following code block within the existing employee cards section of the `<body>`.
-Note: The position of the new block determines where the employee appears in the grid.
+Note: The position of the new block determines the employee's location in the grid.
 Maintain approximate hierarchy order:
 Principal → Associate → Senior Project → Project → Staff.